HannahDi/master-thesis/book/welcome.md

 In the course of this thesis I developed many Jupyter Notebooks.
 Here you can find different Scenarios, visualising and modelling the data of some of the __EnzymeML__ project partners.

-The final pdf of my master thesis will be automatically generated from this website, only excluding this introductory part.
-Below you see the tile page of the thesis.

-<div style="page-break-after:always;"></div>
+This Jupyter Book will automatically be converted to a LaTex file, which after a few small changes can be converted to the final pdf I will hand in.
+It won't contain this welcome page but start with the title page you can see below.

 ![title](images/title-page.jpg)